PessimistGod/Weather-App-HealthFlex/README.md

 **Tailwind CSS**: Tailwind CSS is used for styling the components, providing a clean and modern look to the application

 **Chart.js**: Chart.js is utilized for creating interactive and customizable weather forecast charts, enhancing the visualization of weather data.

+## Issues and Troubleshooting:
+**Common Issue: Server Busy**

+Users may encounter the following error when fetching weather data from the API:

+This error occurs when the server is experiencing a high volume of requests, resulting in delays or failures in fetching weather data.
+It may happen during peak usage hours or due to technical issues on the server side.

+#### **Possible Solutions**

+1. **Retry Later:** Users can try fetching weather data again after some time when the server load is expected to decrease.
+2. **Contact Support:** If the error persists or is affecting multiple users, users can contact the support team responsible for the weather API to report the issue and seek assistance.

+## Contact Information:

+You can further contact me by mailing [mail](mailto:rameshrahul0004@gmail.com)